emqx/blog/en/202001/build-emqx-influxdb-grafana-iot-data-visualization-solution-in-one-hour.md

 ## Background

-Taking the common scenarios of Internet of things as an example, this article introduces how to use the EMQ x message middleware and the open source data visualization solution of  InfluxDB + Grafana to  conveniently display a large amount of time-series data of IoT devices.
+Taking the common scenarios of Internet of things as an example, this article introduces how to use the EMQX message middleware and the open source data visualization solution of  InfluxDB + Grafana to  conveniently display a large amount of time-series data of IoT devices.

 The device data and storage of the access platform in the IoT project have the following characteristics: